MicrosoftDocs/powerbi-docs/powerbi-docs/refresh-data.md

 ![Refresh now](media/refresh-data/refresh-now.png)

+> [!NOTE]
-Note: Data refreshes must complete in less than 2 hours.
+> Data refreshes must complete in less than 2 hours.
 If your datasets require longer refresh operations, consider moving the dataset onto a Premium capacity.
 On Premium, the maximum refresh duration is 5 hours.

 #### OneDrive refresh